BOOKS

 It was James Baldwin’s “The Fire Next Time” that initially inspired me to write this book.
 He’d decided to write an essay welcoming his nephew to adolescence and preparing him for everyday life as a young Black male in America.
 My daughter had just turned 16 and I wanted to offer a similar gift welcoming her to young womanhood and preparing her for the everyday realities of Black girls and Black women in a country that is still trying to live up to its potential.

-This conversation is for all our young ladies to gain a strong sense of themselves not because they’re that ‘fine’ but because they feel fine!
+This conversation is for all our young and older ladies to gain a strong sense of themselves not because they’re that ‘fine’ but because they feel fine!

 Before You Fly Off